 - Various shops in Cleveleys have collecting tins and football cards on the counter

-- Support one of the fundraising events
+- Support one of their fundraising events held at various locations

 - Contact the organisers to provide help in kind